 The final step is to download the overlays.
 In the top right select Share -> Download.

 Make sure PNG is selected as the file type then press Download.

-You’ll notice that colour options on the right are limited to certain elements.
-To edit all the colours and fonts you’ll need to use the options in the left side bar.
+The color options on the right are specific to each element.
+To edit all the colours and fonts use options in the left sidebar.

 To change the text font click the lower part of the text options to reveal a font picker dialog.

 Similarly to change the text color, click the small box in the lower right.
 This will reveal a color picker dialog.

 If you want to add more text or graphics to your template, scroll down and use the + Text or + Graphic buttons.

 To edit the color of existing graphics, select the Edit button to reveal a settings dialog.
 From here you can change the graphical shape preset and its color.

 3. Adding A Logo